Yikes! Tiny kitchen alert!

 Instead, you should store your canned goods in a root cellar.
-There are a ton of easy root cellar options for you to consider.
+There are a lot of easy root cellar options for you to consider.

 If not, you can turn a small closet into a pantry or store food under your bed.
 In our case, we have a root cellar in our basement, and we also turned an unused hallway in our basement into a makeshift pantry.

-This took a ton of pressure off my kitchen.
+This took a lot of pressure off my kitchen.

 If you live in a small space, you’ve probably already learned organization isn’t optional.
 Everything must have a place, and everything must be in its place.

-Part of organization is only keeping kitchen pans and gadgets I regularly use in my kitchen.
-The rest go to the pantry in the basement.
+Part of the organization is only keeping kitchen pans and gadgets I regularly use in my kitchen.
+The rest goes to the pantry in the basement.
 You’ll find your own organization method for your kitchen, but the sooner your kitchen is organized, the better it will be for you.

 5. Add Storage